Updated Mar 15, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics shows how remote learning and applied training interact in these programmes.
-It tracks topic volume and sentiment over time, with drill‑downs from provider to school and programme.
-You can segment by mode and age, demographics and CAH subject groups to compare like with like.
-Concise, anonymised summaries help programme teams prioritise placements and operations, assessment clarity and student support, and export‑ready outputs make it straightforward to brief colleagues and evidence improvement.
+Student Voice Analytics shows how remote learning and applied training interact in these programmes, so teams can act before recurring issues harden into dissatisfaction.
+It tracks topic volume and sentiment over time, with drill-downs from provider to school and programme.
+You can segment by mode, age, demographics, and CAH subject groups to compare like with like.
+Concise, anonymised summaries help programme teams prioritise placements and operations, assessment clarity, and student support, while export-ready outputs make it easier to brief colleagues and evidence improvement.
+If you need to see where remote delivery is helping, and where it is holding practice-based learning back, Student Voice Analytics gives programme teams evidence they can act on quickly.

 Request a walkthrough